wdmartins/pi-robot-car/README.md

 ### Set up the port forwarding on your home router

 Once the domain name resolves to your home router external IP address, the router needs to forward traffic on ports 80 and 443 to your Raspberry Pi ip address.
 The instructions depends on your router.
-Information, very likely, is available by search for "port forwarding [your router brand and model]"
+Information, very likely, is available by searching for "port forwarding [your router brand and model]"

 ## NGINX installation